Delitefully/DiscordLists/README.md

 * `MEMBER_VERIFICATION_GATE_ENABLED` - Has member verification gate enabled, requiring new users to pass the verification gate before interacting with the server.

+* `MONETIZATION_ENABLED` — Has ticketed stages enabled.

 * `MORE_EMOJI` - Adds 150 extra emoji slots to each category (normal and animated emoji).
 Not used in server boosting.

+* `MORE_STICKERS` — Guild has 60 sticker slots no matter how many it had before.
+Not used in server boosting.

-* `NEWS` - Ability to create and use [~~news~~announcement channels](https://support.discord.com/hc/en-us/articles/360028384531-Channel-Following-FAQ) which can be followed, and shows the Annoucements analytics tab in the guild settings.
+* `NEWS` - Ability to create and use [~~news~~announcement channels](https://support.discord.com/hc/en-us/articles/360028384531-Channel-Following-FAQ) which can be followed, and shows the Announcements analytics tab in the guild settings.

 * `PARTNERED` - Partner badge near the server name and in mutual server lists.

 * `PREVIEW_ENABLED` - Enables [lurking](https://discord.com/developers/docs/game-and-server-management/special-channels#lurker-mode) via discovery and invites while logged out, as well as from crossposted announcements from news channels.

+* `PRIVATE_THREADS` — Ability to create private threads

 * ~~`PUBLIC`~~ - Deprecated in favor of `COMMUNITY`